cvlpieas/ADLCVP/README.md

 ```
 jupyter notebook
 ```
 Now you can browse the files inside this repo.
-Open the "Lessosn" folder and select the lesson you want to open.
+Open the "Lessons" folder and select the lesson you want to open.

 ## Instructors